RaptorRush135/Fundamentos-LIS/README.md

 agregar prototipos, recomendación, agregar las capturas en un md dentro de una carpeta y poner el link

 #### ¿corresponde con los requerimientos? ¿por qué?:

 For the design of the product, we have some requirements which are reflected in the creation of the prototype.
-First, after entering the application, any user can choose between any soft skill they wish to develop, in this case, we have two: creativity and decision-making, and even when entering one of the softkills, the list of activities for each skill will appear.
+First, any user after entering the application can choose between any available soft skills they wish to develop, in this case, we have two: creativity and decision-making.
+And when they choose one of the soft skills, the list of activities for each skill will appear.
 Our next requirement is recognition of progress.
-Each time the user completes an activity, they can mark the task as completed in the box that appears at the top right of the screen, to know which activities have already been done and which remain to be completed.
+Each time the user completes an activity, they can mark the task as completed in the box that appears at the top right of the screen, so they can know which activities have already been done and which remain to be completed.
 Moving on to the next point, once the activity is finished, the user can review the activity and its content again using the arrows located at the bottom of the screen or return to the list of all activities and select the one they want to review.

 #### validación de las interfaces con el cliente / usuarios: